 - Exam alignment: CBSE Class 12 English Core theory paper (80 marks) plus CUET-UG English language paper

-Every Class 12 English Core resource on Collegedunia is curated by subject experts, mapped to the 2026-27 rationalised NCERT, and refined against the last five years of CBSE Board English Core papers.
+Every Class 12 English Core resource on Collegedunia is curated by subject experts, mapped to the 2026-27 updated NCERT, and refined against the last five years of CBSE Board English Core papers.

 All NCERT Class 12 English (Core) Resource Listings

 Browse every resource type for Class 12 English (Core) from one place.
-Each card below opens the dedicated listing page that links to all 14 chapters for that resource type, the combined all-chapters PDF, and the 2026-27 NCERT alignment notes.
+Each card below opens its own listing page.
+That page links to all 14 chapters for the resource type, the combined all-chapters PDF, and the 2026-27 NCERT alignment notes.

 | Resource | What it gives you | Open all chapters |